 Canada’s economy is currently experiencing one of its fastest growth rates since 2014.
 Its open-market system has allowed it to sustain the economic competitiveness it enjoys in the world.
 Trade forms a massive 65% of total GDP.
-That said, ocean freight to and from Canada forms an important part of its economy.
+That said, ocean freight to Canada forms an important part of its economy.

 Over half of Canadian imports come from the US, amounting to a $219 billion worth of goods in 2015.
 Its total exports reached $405 billion, with machines forming the bulk of its exports, followed by transportation.